 To clear this exam one needs to answer at least 60 questions correctly without any negative marking.

 A candidate needs to pass in both the subjects separately.
-The GAT part is only checked if a candidate has scored enough marks to qualify in maths exam.
+The GAT part is only checked if a candidate has scored enough marks to qualify in the maths exam.

 Result of written exam and SSB call letter

 After giving the written exam, aspirants will have to wait for the result.
 The result or list of selected candidates is released after 1 month or so.
-Those having their names on the list will receive call letter for SSB.
+Those having their names on the list will receive a call letter for SSB.

 Depending on the batch, the time duration for receiving the call letter may vary from 11 days to 2 months. i.e one may get his call letter within 11 days of the written exam result, or it may take even 2 months (max.).
 To be on the safe side aspirants should keep in touch with the official UPSC website for regular updates on SSB dates.